 I’m Nelson Pahl, a narrative psychologist that specializes in companion animal loss.
 In fact, I’m a leading expert on the topic.

 I counsel.
 I research.
 I educate.

 And while my private practice is located in KCMO, USA, I help clients the world-over “complete” their pet loss via virtual sessions, eSeminars, workshops, and retreats.

 My approach to grief steps beyond the tired, and largely failing, traditional model of adjustment “stages.”

 Instead, I help clients find prompt and efficient healing through narrative & expressive arts tactics, as well as memory reconsolidation techniques for traumatic grief triggers.

-My life before psychology includes a six-year stint in the United States Freestyle Team system, as well as an 18-year career as a respected writer, author, and editor.
+My life before narrative grief counseling includes a six-year stint in the United States Freestyle Team system, as well as an 18-year career as a respected writer and editor.

 Academically, my undergraduate studies included concentrations in psychology and creative writing (UCSD).
 I earned my MBA Certificate from Tulane.
-And, I carried out my Ph.D. studies in narrative psychology at the University of Portsmouth.
+And, I carried out my Ph.D. studies in narrative grief counseling at the University of Portsmouth.

 – I’m originally from the Twin Cities of Minneapolis/Saint Paul.